boxgrinder/boxgrinder.org/blog/2011-09-01-boxgrinder-build-0-9-6-released.md

       base:
         - "chmod +x /opt/install_script.sh && /opt/install_script.sh"

-This way you have an easy and fast way of including your files into appliance.
+This way you have an easy and fast method of including your files into appliances.
 Feel free to test it and let us know how you like it!

 For more information about usage please refer to files section documentation.

 ## Swap support

-We haven't noticed it earlier, but if you _really_ want to have swap space on your appliance - just specify another partition with **swap** mount point, like this:
+We haven't noticed earlier, but if you _really_ want to have swap space on your appliance - just specify another partition with **swap** as the mount point, like this:

     hardware:
       partitions: